 For more information on the research into cluster analysis in Chemistry, or details of the PolySNAP and dSNAP data analysis and visualisation software I developed and supported, please visit my old work website here, which also features a full list of the more than 20 peer-reviewed publications I contributed to.

-Thanks to my work at Glasgow, I’m an alumni of the prestigious 2008 NESTA Crucible Program, and have been involved in the subsequent DataMIX interdisciplinary project involving data analysis and presentation techniques.
+Thanks to my work at Glasgow, I’m a 2008 alumni of the prestigious NESTA Crucible Program, and have been involved in the subsequent DataMIX interdisciplinary project involving data analysis and presentation techniques.

-I am also co-editor of the Scottish Cinemas and Theatres website, a web resource dedicated to recording and archiving our historic cinema architectural heritage, and to act as a information resource for people interested in that often overlooked part of our social history.
+I am also co-editor and creator of the Scottish Cinemas and Theatres website, a web resource dedicated to recording and archiving our historic cinema architectural heritage, and to act as a information resource for people interested in that often overlooked part of our social history.
 In addition, we host the Scottish Cinemas Database, an online resource of all of Scotland’s cinema buildings, from 1902 to the present day.
 This is fully searchable and constantly updated as new information becomes available.
 It currently contains information on over 1,100 cinemas.
 The Scottish Cinemas Website and Database can be found here.

 Additionally, I am a committee member of the Cinema Theatre Association, the national body for the study and protection of traditional cinema buildings, and active in their Scottish branch, CTA Scotland.
 More information on the CTA can be found here.
-I’m currently also on the steering group of the AHRC-funded Early Cinema in Scotland project, based at the University of Glasgow.
+I’m was also on the steering group of the AHRC-funded Early Cinema in Scotland project, based at the University of Glasgow.

 Along with the late, great Andy Parkin, I was jointly responsible for Chem-moo-stry – the Chemistry Cow!
 A unique member of the 2006 Edinburgh Cow Parade, Chem-moo-stry is a scientific bovine, interested in explaining science through art – displaying some of the modern, cutting-edge chem-moo-stry research from the cow-laborations between the Scottish Universities forming ScotCHEM.